Triathlon Training Camp OPEN!

 Test it.
 Tweak it.
 Trust it: Never try something new on race day—it’s not worth the gamble.

-Join here so you’re the first to know when it opens!
+Learn more here so you’re the first to know when it opens!

 Disclaimer: The information shared in this podcast is for educational and informational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your qualified healthcare provider with any questions you may have regarding a medical condition or health goals.
 Never disregard professional medical advice or delay in seeking it because of something you heard on this podcast.
 Reliance on any information provided is solely at your own risk.